hcarvalhoalves/django-landing/README.rst

     @track(signup_metric)
     def my_view(request):
-        if request.tracking:
+        if getattr(request, 'tracking', None):
             # Do something with tracking

-If the `request.tracking` object is present, it means we were able to track a visitor (cookies enabled), and also able to assign a random option to him.
+If the `request.tracking` object is present, it means we were able to track a visitor (cookies enabled), and also able to assign a random option - it's acessible at `request.tracking.option`.
-It's present at `request.tracking.option`.
 For the next requests, this visitor will consistently be assigned the same option (until, of course, cookies are not valid anymore).